achiku/kaonashi-central/README.md

 # kaonashi

-Headless note server with just-enough API set
+Headless local note app with just-enough set of RESTful APIs

+## Why created

+I wanted a simple note app for programmers who can create whatever the UI they want.

+## What it can do

+- POST a note
+- PUT a note
+- DELETE a note
+- GET note titles
+- GET a note
+- GET search notes